lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

 Upon reflection, this journey also leads us away from simple, straight-line imperative or scripting code toward a more complex design involving custom abstractions.
 The endpoint of this journey thereby marks our transition to the object-oriented paradigm.

-.. todo:: Add discussion of the two key design patterns.